TikTok Exploitation: Learn How To Protect Your Kids

-You may have heard the recent news about how TikTok is dealing with a predator problem.
-Unfortunately, this problem isn’t new — it was happening on the platform since the beginning when TikTok was still called Musical.ly.
+Tiktok and predators: Have heard the recent news about how TikTok is dealing with a predator problem.
+Unfortunately, this Tik Tok predator problem isn’t new — it was happening on the platform since the beginning when TikTok was still called Musical.ly.
 Even then, a father recounted how adults were soliciting his 7-year-old daughter for naked pictures.
 So what can concerned parents do about this issue?

 TikTok is a platform that encourages performance, and many of its users are excited to showcase their talents.
-That can make it easy for predators to use flattery and compliments as a way into kids’ lives, making them feel special while putting them at ease.
+Unfortunately, this also makes it a platform that predators can use to exploit kids' vulnerabilities, leading to incidents of TikTok exploitation.
+That can make it easy for TikTok predators to use flattery and compliments as a way into kids’ lives, making them feel special while putting them at ease.
 The excitement of getting a new follower can make them overlook the inappropriateness of the situation — which can be dangerous.

 But regardless of the platform, people do enjoy getting likes and comments from friends — and even strangers.
 This sort of validation is common across social media, but with TikTok, the comments are often centered around one’s singing ability or physical appearance, making compliments seem extra special.
-That makes it easier for predators to exploit kids who are eager to impress their online audience.
+That makes it easier for Tiktok predators to engage in TikTok exploitation of kids who are eager to impress their online audience.

 Bark can monitor text chats on TikTok on Android and Amazon devices for signs that your child may be communicating with potential predators, and we're continually working to be able to monitor TikTok on iOS.
-Apple has very strict rules about working with third-party apps, which is why we recommend that a child's first phone should be an Android — they’re easier to monitor the most popular apps on.
+Parents and guardians can also use Bark to set screen time limits and filter websites that might be inappropriate for their kids.
+Apple has very strict rules about working with third-party apps, which is why we recommend that a child's first phone should be an Android.

-In addition to TikTok, Bark also monitors texts, chat, email, YouTube, and 24+ social media platforms for signs of cyberbullying, suicidal ideation, adult content, and more.
 Technology changes just as quickly as your kid does, so it’s important to have ongoing conversations about digital citizenship and online safety — that way they’ll be better prepared if they find themselves in a potentially dangerous situation.
-But even the best practices can’t always prevent your child from encountering an online predator.
-Bark will alert you when there’s anything you might need to know about so that you can step in if necessary.
-Sign up today for a free, one-week trial.